MgenGlder/golang-notes/README.md

   ```

 - If you omit the condition, it loops forever.
-  - For and if statements are allowed to start with a short statement to execute before the condition
+  - For and if statements are allowed to start with a short assignment statement to execute before the condition
     ```go
     if v := math.Pow(x, n); v < lim {
     	return v